Accelerating Federal Investigations with OSINT Insights

 - Vehicle records

-Improving situational awareness for counterterrorism and other investigations
+Improving intelligence for counterterrorism and other investigations

-For example, if analysts want a deeper, objective dive into Hezbollah’s role in the Mideast, they may decide to filter returns by mainstream news sources.
-From there, analysts will learn that news sites have reported Hezbollah and Hamas meeting to discuss “intensified” action against Israel as part of the ongoing Israel-Hamas war.[3]
+Flooded by results, investigators may choose to limit what’s returned by data source, author, or other parameters.
+For example, if analysts want a deeper, objective dive into Hezbollah’s role in the Mideast, they can filter returns by mainstream news sources.
+From there, analysts will obtain up-to-date information about the conflict.
 Counterterrorism professionals may also learn more about Hezbollah’s relationship with anti-Israeli forces, particularly the Houthi movement in Yemen.

 Conversely, if investigators want insight into what Hezbollah members themselves think, they may choose to search social media posts for keywords aligning with that organization.

-- The rise in organized retail theft, particularly theft that targets retailers’ claims and appeasement policies, now costs stores between $21 billion and $35 billion annually.[6]
-FBI agents charged with investigating this type of crime may choose to start their work by learning more about which retailers are most vulnerable, which criminal organizations are most active, and where in the country organized retail theft is most prevalent.
+- The rise in organized retail theft, particularly theft that targets retailers’ claims and appeasement policies, now costs stores between $21 billion and $35 billion annually.[5]
+Law enforcement agents charged with investigating this type of crime may choose to start their work by learning more about which retailers are most vulnerable, which criminal organizations are most active, and where in the country organized retail theft is most prevalent.

 Spotting red-flag keywords to curb crime

-A Customs and Border Protection agent wants to catch human traffickers transporting victims to the United States.
+An agent wants to catch human traffickers transporting victims to the United States.
 She knows that traffickers often lure victims through deceptive advertising.
 Online, traffickers target people living in underdeveloped regions with ads for suspiciously well-paying jobs, often in other countries.

 These ads appear on surface web social media sites, message boards, and in online comments.
 Traffickers also communicate on similar but harder-to-reach deep web forums, discussion groups, and marketplaces.

 Of course, no ad reads “Human trafficker seeks victims.”
 So how do investigators separate legitimate recruitment efforts from potential trafficking attempts?
-Increasingly, they use OSINT solutions to search for words known to be associated with fake recruitment ads.
+Increasingly, they use AI-powered risk intelligence solutions to search for words known to be associated with fake recruitment ads.
 The promise of “daily payments” for example, is often used by traffickers to lure job seekers.
-Daily payouts run counter to typical business practices, but the promise of fast pay may tempt people living in poverty.[7]
+Daily payouts run counter to typical business practices, but the promise of fast pay may tempt people living in poverty.[6]

 In their quest to curb human trafficking, investigators may also choose to examine the businesses that enslave trafficking victims.
 These businesses also advertise.
-OSINT solutions can spot the use of overly sexualized language in ads for “day spas” or “massage therapy” businesses that indicate that the institution acts as a front for a prostitution ring that ensnares female trafficking victims.
+Intelligence solutions can spot the use of overly sexualized language in ads for “day spas” or “massage therapy” businesses that indicate that the institution acts as a front for a prostitution ring that ensnares female trafficking victims.

 - Illicit international trade is now estimated to cost legitimate businesses trillions annually.[7]
 Legitimate corporations are harmed when knockoffs flood the market.
 The rise in black-market trade also deprives governments of tax revenue; supports the exploitation of children and other vulnerable people employed to manufacture illicit goods; and endangers buyers who purchase defective products.
 To combat illicit trade, investigators may search for phrases such as “discount gift cards” which may indicate someone is trying to unload cards that have been stolen.